mims-harvard/CLEF/data_prep/README.md

 ## Patient routine lab tests

-To process patient routine lab tests, please use the script `data_process.py`.
-The script is split into two steps: (1) Processing the raw electronic health records data, such as identifying the most common lab tests, and (2) Splitting the trajectories into train, validation, and test sets.
+To generate the datasets of patient routine lab tests from raw electronic health records (EHR), please use the script `data_process.py`.
+The script is split into two steps: (1) Processing the raw EHR data, such as identifying the most common lab tests, and (2) Splitting the trajectories into train, validation, and test sets.

 Example commands are provided in `run_lab_process.sh`